5a-lil/Coding_Basics_Lesson/README.md

 ---
 **Loops:** loops permit you to repeat instructions while a condition is true.

-- ex in python of 'while loops':
+- ex in Python of 'while loops':
 ```python
 ex_var = 0
 while ex_var < 5 : # you loop on the instructions while ex_var is inferior to 5